Blog - TCWGlobal

 What Is an Employer of Record and Why Should You Consider One?

 Using an EOR can significantly lower costs related to setting up a legal entity or establishing an HR infrastructure.
 Instead of managing payroll systems, legal compliance, and employee benefits in every region, companies rely on an EOR to handle these responsibilities.
-The EOR ensures compliance with local laws and regulations, from employment contracts and tax filings to statutory benefits and insurance, reducing the risk of penalties or legal issues.
+The EOR partners with you in compliance with local laws and regulations, from employment contracts and tax filings to statutory benefits and insurance, reducing the risk of penalties or legal issues.

 For businesses looking to expand internationally, an EOR like TCWGlobal—which operates in over 150 countries—offers a straightforward path to enter new markets without navigating complex legal requirements.
 This solution allows companies to onboard talent quickly, scale efficiently, and avoid the expense and time needed to establish a local entity.